sbseltzer/love-bone/README.md

 ## Introduction

 BÖNER is loosely modelled after advanced animation frameworks like ASSIMP.
-It's designed to accommodate almost any animation scenario at the cost of being complex.
+It's designed to accommodate almost any animation scenario, but it can be a little complicated to use.

-As such, BÖNER is meant to be used as the backbone (hehe) for animations in your game.
-It takes care of the hard stuff.
-If you want a skin manager or play/pause/stop methods, you need to add them yourself.
+You could say that BÖNER is meant to be used as the backbone for animations in your game.
+It takes care of the really hard stuff.

 ### Vocabulary